Polymorphism via dispatch¶

 In order to distinguish between “class methods” (methods that operate on the class) versus “object methods” (methods that operate on the object that inherits properties and methods from the class), we therefore need to make that distinction available in the message sending procedure.

-So far, we only added the self
+So far, we only added the self argument.
+In the send procedure, we

 first lookup the message in the object hierarchy and then invoke the method on